CesiumGS/cesium-unreal/Documentation/developer-setup-osx.md

 # Building cesium-native

 The cesium-native libraries and their dependencies use CMake and must be built separately from Cesium for Unreal.
-There are a number of ways to do this, but typically on OS X this can be done with CMake from the command-line.
+There are a number of ways to do this, but typically on macOS.

 ## CMake command-line